 Time for Adventure

-There are two wheels.
-Bright flashing lights run from the stem down to its wheels making it great even at night time use.
+This two-wheeled scooter was a fast favorite with our toddlers.
+Bright flashing lights run from the stem down to its wheels, making it great even for nighttime use!

 Pros